grampajoe/pickle-python/README.md

 Pick the Pickle is a game about catching pickles and not getting stabbed in the jar by knives.
 It requires [pyglet][1], which doesn't work on newer versions of OS X, but oh well!!!

 # HOW
-Get [pyglet][1], then get download the game by doing something like this:
+Get [pyglet][1], then download the game by doing something like this:
 ```sh
 git clone https://github.com/grampajoe/pickle.git
 ```